BraunMichael/Misc/README.md

 # Green With Envy
 Nvidia graphics monitor and overclocking utility for Ubuntu from https://gitlab.com/leinardi/gwe.
+See UbuntuSetup.txt for installation/use info.